Corey Bailey

 half-track mono (recorded both

-Quarter track can be recorded in both directions, and if that is the case, you will
+Quarter track can be recorded in both directions.
+If that is the case, you will see

-see four bands of magnetism.
-That would mean it could also be a four channel
+four bands of magnetism.
+It could also be a four channel recording which, shares

-tape deck.
-If the tape plays correctly in both directions, it’s a quarter track
+deck.
+If the tape plays correctly in both directions, it’s a quarter track recorded in

-recorded in both directions.
-If one of the directions plays backwards, you’ve
+both directions.
+If any the channels play backwards, in either direction, you’ve

 probably got a four channel tape on your hands and will need a four channel tape

-stereo), played on a 4 channel tape deck will play both forwards and backwards
+played on a 4 channel tape deck will play both forwards and backwards at the

-at the same time.
-Likewise, a quarter track tape recorded in both directions and
+same time.
+Likewise, a quarter track tape recorded in both directions and played on

-played on a 2 track tape deck will play both forwards and backwards at the same
+a 2 track tape deck will play both forwards and backwards at the same time with

-first because I consider baking to be a last resort.
-I have found that the method
+because I consider baking to be a last resort.
+I have found that the method and

 effective.
 If the oxide appears to be sticky or shedding during the lubricating